synthetos/tg_pytest/README.md

 Python-based TinyG tester for v8 and g2 code bases
-The tester runs JSON test files and reports results This project is maintained in the WingIDE Python but can use any Py env.
+The tester runs JSON test files and reports results This project is maintained in the WingIDE Python but can use any Python environment.

 Please note: tg_pytest is only intended to get the easy tests done;
 It is not intended to be a full-featured test framework.